 An inevitable part of the game of chess is the loss of pieces -- even if you don't make any mistakes that allow your opponent to capture pieces, you'll likely sacrifice some as part of larger tactics.
 You can't directly recover a captured piece, but you can "promote" the weakest piece in the game -- the pawn -- and turn it into any other piece of your choosing, except the king.
 In this way you can replace any captured piece.

-Remove the pawn from the board and replace it with the piece your opponent captured.
+The player with white moves the pawn to the last row and replaces the pawn with a queen.
+If the queen already exists on the board, place a marker to represent the queen.
 You can promote a pawn even if no such pieces were captured -- just use a paper marker, a coin or a piece from another set to represent the new piece.

 Promotion in chess is a rule that requires a pawn that reaches the eighth rank to be replaced by the player's choice of a bishop, knight, rook, or queen of the same color .
 The new piece replaces the pawn on its square on the same move.

 Can you get a second Queen in chess?

 Yes, each pawn can become a queen via promotion.
 The Queen is considered the most dangerous piece because it can move as a bishop and a rook; thus, combining the best ability of both pieces.

 Yes, although it is rare in a game.
 Your opponent is afforded the ability to resign and if you have multiple queens, your opponent should respect the board position and your ability and resign.

 No, pawns cannot go backwards and the game moves cannot be undone.
 The key to a chess game is each side moves inexorably forward in time.
 Now, other chess pieces can move backwards and once you develop your pieces, you may find it wise to reposition your pieces to best meet your opponent's moves.